Swan's Video Surveillance Center : Currently Viewing Monitor 2 <return to previous monitor>

 We love how Swan seemingly pulls the contract out of nowhere.
 Paul Williams is, we think, excellent in every scene, but particularly good here, as Swan tries to pretend that he is unconcerned that Winslow may not agree to sign the contract.
 He's doing his best to win Winslow over with charm, but, particularly when Winslow's not looking directly at him, Williams allows the audience to see the cracks in Swan's façade show through.
 There's more than a little irony here as Winslow, who has written a whole cantata about Faust, doesn't perceive that he, like Faust, is making a pact with the devil.

 Poor Swan.
 He really wants to look nonchalant, but can't help but hover like a nervous father during childbirth as the Phantom reviews the terms.
 To get the oppressive contract terms, producer Ed Pressman went to his own lawyer, and asked him to draft the most egregious contractual boilerplate he could think of.
-Some of them (like "All clauses which have been excluded shall be deemed included") came from Paul Williams' manager at the time, Denny Bond.
+Some of them (like "All clauses which are excluded shall be deemed included") came from Paul Williams' manager at the time, Denny Bond.

 Here's one of those spots where it's really clear that the "Swan Song" name has been covered up with a matte in post production.
 There's more than you'd ever want to know about this on our Swan Song Fiasco page, here.